matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 in Room D (and thus has no state from it).
 Room B, C, and D do not have an `order` field set (and default to using the ordering rules above).

-When a user asks HS1 for the space summary with a `max_rooms_per_space` equal to `2` it cannot fulfill this request since it is unsure how to order Room B, Room C, and Room D, but it can only return 2 of them.
+When a user asks HS1 for the space summary with a `limit` equal to `2` it cannot fulfill this request since it is unsure how to order Room B, Room C, and Room D, but it can only return 2 of them.
 It *can* reach out over federation to HS2 and request a space summary for Room D, but this is undesirable:

 * HS1 might not have the permissions to know any  of the state of Room D, so might receive a 403 error.